SoftUni-Internal/interactive-content/EN/03-Compenents-Deep-Dive/05-Context.md

 - `Context.displayName`: says what the name of the context itself is.

-It is ofthe used for debugging purposes.
+It is often used for debugging purposes.

 Also, each component has a display name, that we could change if we need to.